-- Complete a minimum of 65-73 credit hours of work. - 2.
+- 1. Complete a minimum of 65-78 credit hours, including the General Studies requirements. - 2.
 Complete at least 30 credit hours in residence at Dallas Baptist University. - 3.
 Complete 30 of the last 36 credit hours with courses offered by DBU.
 If up to six of the last 36 credit hours are taken elsewhere, prior approval of the subject area dean and the Registrar must be given. - 4.
-Earn a minimum of 2.00 grade point average in all courses taken. - Meet the requirements for a prescribed degree curriculum and be recommended by the Associate Degree Department for graduation. - 6.
-Participate in the graduation program of the University unless approval is obtained from the Registrar to be graduated in absentia - 7.
+Earn a minimum of 2.00 grade point average in all courses taken.
+DBU requires a minimum cumulative, major, and minor GPA of 2.0 (comprised of transfer and DBU hours).
+In addition to this requirement, DBU also requires a DBU minimum cumulative, major, and minor GPA of 2.0 (comprised of DBU residency hours). - Meet the requirements for a prescribed degree curriculum and be recommended by the Associate Degree Department for graduation. - Participate in the graduation program of the University unless approval is obtained from the Registrar to be graduated in absentia. - 7.
 Complete one-half of the Chapel credits required for a bachelor's degree candidate.
 (See section under Academic Policies for Chapel requirements.)